Doing Business with USF

 6. Understand our Terms and Conditions

 All USF Purchase Orders have standard Terms and Conditions found here.
-In instances where we enter a written contract with a supplier the PO will state the terms and conditions of that contract will apply.
+In instances where we enter a written and signed (authorized) agreement with a supplier the the terms and conditions of that contract will apply.

 Accounts Payable (part of Payment Services in the University Controller’s Office) is responsible for the payment of invoices to suppliers for goods and services provided to the University.
 Questions regarding payment of invoices may be directed to firstname.lastname@example.org.